stephaneey/azure-and-k8s-architecture/api management/multi-region-setup/introduction.md

 ### Internet facing requirements

-In 12/23, Front Door does not integrate with fully private API Management instance.
+In 12/23, Front Door does not integrate with fully private API Management instances.
 It is explained in more details in the ad-hoc diagrams and markdown files.